aws-solutions/qnabot-on-aws/README.md

 {{#setLang 'en' true}} Ok.
 I've set your preferred language to English. {{/setLang}}
 ```

-The helper function setLang performs the necessary processing based on the language/locale detected by Comprehend.
+The helper function setLang performs the necessary processing to set the preferred language/locale for teh session.
 To
 add support for other languages just extend the answer in Language.000 with additional locales.

-Step 3) In order to serve up content that is locale specific modify answers in questions to respond in multiple languages.
+Step 3) In order to serve up content that is locale specific you can

+- allow QnABot to automaticall translate your english answers to the session language using Amazon Translate.
+- OR provide explicitly curated answers in QnA items, in multiple languages.

 Lets modify the question sun.1.
 The following would be an example where the handlebar function ifLang is used to
 specify a response for spanish.